Bobbie Wygant: Celebrity interviews

 Over the course of her career in television, Wygant interviewed hundreds of celebrities.
 These included Farrah Fawcett, The Beatles, Madonna, Redd Foxx, Bob Hope, and Bette Davis.
 The interviews mainly focused on the celebrity's latest work, such as an actor's most recent film.
 In preparation for an interview, she said that she did the necessary research independently.
 Her interviewing style was praised by the likes of Stanley Kramer and Dustin Hoffman.

 Personal life

 In June 1947, she married Philip Warren Wygant at age 20.
 They had met at Purdue when she worked at the radio station at which he was program supervisor.
 He died in April 1986 at age 60 due to liver disease.
 In addition to their professional activities, they operated a tree farm in east Texas.
-The couple did not have any children.
 In early 2019, she published her autobiography, Talking to the Stars: Bobbie Wygant's Seventy Years in Television.
 Wygant was a Roman Catholic.

 Wygant died on February 18, 2024, at the age of 97.